johnmayou/hueroh/README.md

 # hueroh

-SQLite-inspired embedded database in Rust.
+Hueroh (pronounced hero) is a SQLite-inspired embedded database written in Go.